Best soundbars Android Central 2022

 - No subwoofer included

 - Optical cable needed if HDMI-ARC not available

-The Playbar requires only two cables to plug-in before being ready to experience the greatness of this soundbar, which is incredible if you don't have a complicated setup.
-Plus, as part of the Sonos family, you can connect the Playbar to other Sonos speakers for an authentic surround-sound experience.
+The Arc requires only two cables to plug in before being ready to experience this soundbar's greatness, which is incredible if you don't want a complicated setup.
+As for connections, the Playbar offers one Ethernet port, an HDMI ARC port (with included cable), and an Optical Audio port.
+Plus, as part of the Sonos family, you can connect the Arc to other Sonos speakers for a surround-sound experience.

-While it's a fantastic option, the Soundbar isn't without a couple of downfalls that may have you looking elsewhere.
-First is the size and weight as it measures in at almost 12-pounds and is more than 35-inches wide, so you'll need to have plenty of space and heavy-duty wall anchors.
+It's a fantastic option, and we had almost nothing but praise for it in our Sonos Arc review — mainly whenever it plays Dolby Atmos content, which sounds particularly incredible from a soundbar without rear speakers.
+But the Arc isn't without a couple of downfalls that may have you looking elsewhere.
+First is the size and weight: it measures more than 13 pounds and is 45 inches wide, so you'll need to have plenty of space and heavy-duty wall anchors.
 The other pitfall is that there is no subwoofer included, so you may not get as much "punch" during your movies as you might want.

 - Wall mountable